stevemunk/azure-docs/articles/azure-maps/how-to-secure-spa-app.md

 # How to secure a single-page web application with non-interactive sign-in

-This article describes how to secure a single-page web application with Azure Active Directory (Azure AD), when the user isn't able to sign in to Azure AD.
+Secure a single-page web application with Azure Active Directory (Azure AD), even when the user isn't able to sign in to Azure AD.

-To create this non-interactive authentication flow, we'll create an Azure Function secure web service that's responsible for acquiring access tokens from Azure AD.
-This web service will be exclusively available only to your single-page web application.
+To create this non-interactive authentication flow, first create an Azure Function secure web service that's responsible for acquiring access tokens from Azure AD.
+This web service is exclusively available only to your single-page web application.

 [!INCLUDE [authentication details](./includes/view-authentication-details.md)]

-> [!Tip]
+> [!TIP]
 > Azure Maps can support access tokens from user sign-on or interactive flows.
 You can use interactive flows for a more restricted scope of access revocation and secret management.

 ## Create an Azure function